jkjung-avt/tensorrt_demos/README.md

    The last step ("onnx_to_tensorrt.py") takes a little bit more than half an hour to complete on my Jetson Nano DevKit.
 When that is done, the optimized TensorRT engine would be saved as "yolov4-416.trt".

+   In case "onnx_to_tensorrt.py" fails (process "Killed" by Linux kernel), it could likely be that the Jetson platform runs out of memory during conversion of the TensorRT engine.
+This problem might be solved by adding a larger swap file to the system.
+Reference: [Process killed in onnx_to_tensorrt.py Demo#5](https://github.com/jkjung-avt/tensorrt_demos/issues/344).

 5. Test the TensorRT "yolov4-416" engine with the "dog.jpg" image.

    ```shell